AutoRabitOrg/knowledgebase/product-guides/codescan/getting-started/using-codescan/adding-projects-to-codescan/README.md

 > 5. [Git](https://knowledgebase.autorabit.com/codescan/docs/add-a-project-to-codescan-from-git)
 > 6. [Webhooks](https://knowledgebase.autorabit.com/codescan/docs/codescan-webhooks)

-The detailed instructions to add a project from each of the above-mentioned applications are covered separately. [\[Learn More](https://knowledgebase.autorabit.com/codescan/docs/adding-projects)]
+The detailed instructions to add a project from each of the above-mentioned applications are covered separately.

 {% hint style="info" %}
 **NOTE**: Issues across projects cannot be compared.